kwkou/815/includes/tshootguide.md

 implementing robust retry logic requires some thought.
 A tabular data stream (TDS) error token is sent prior to disconnecting users, when possible.
-To improve application experience, we recommend that you implement the retry logic in your SQL Database applications to catch these errors.
+To improve application experience, we recommend that you implement the retry logic in your SQL数据库 applications to catch these errors.
 When an error occurs, re-establish the connection, and then re-execute the failed commands or the query.
 For more information, see the following links:

--   [Retry Logic for Transient Failures in SQL Database]
+-   [Retry Logic for Transient Failures in SQL数据库]
--   [SQL Database Retry Logic Sample]
+-   [SQL数据库 Retry Logic Sample]
 -   [The Transient Fault Handling Application Block]

 ###Azure SQL Backup and Restore Strategy

-Azure SQL Database requires its own backup-and-restore strategy because of the environment and tools available.
+Azure SQL数据库 requires its own backup-and-restore strategy because of the environment and tools available.
 In many ways the risks have been mediated by the database being in the Microsoft data centers.
 The tools that we have today cover the other risk factors, however better tools are coming to make the job much easier.
-Red-gate recently published a free tool for SQL Database backup and restore which can be found here: [http://www.red-gate.com/products/dba/sql-azure-backup/](http://www.red-gate.com/products/dba/sql-azure-backup/).
+Red-gate recently published a free tool for SQL数据库 backup and restore which can be found here: [http://www.red-gate.com/products/dba/sql-azure-backup/](http://www.red-gate.com/products/dba/sql-azure-backup/).

 SQL Data Sync enables you to easily create and schedule bi-directional synchronizations from within the Data Sync web site